-Double the benefits: you can brew a cup of tea, like Natural Glow, which has organic osmanthus flowers, and tastes great and once you are done seeping your tea, gently wipe the tea sachel over your clean face.
+Double the benefits: you can brew a cup of tea with organic osmanthus flowers, it tastes great and once you are done seeping your tea, gently wipe the tea satchel over your clean face.
 The sweet fragrant tea boosts your skin, and you also have a powerful tea to sip and boost your insides!

 Healthy Brains & Reducing Anxiety

 The amino acid L-theanine in white tea calms the brain and helps you to relax.
 It also alters the attention networks in your brain so you can keep focused better.

 We love tea to calm anxiety and for our mindfulness practice.

 Polyphenol EGCG, found in tea may reduce your risks of developing Alzheimer's disease.
 Reducing inflammation in the brain and preventing proteins from clumping together that damage the nerves in the brain, white tea improves brain health.

 There are also studies that link drinking tea daily reduced your risk of getting Parkinson's disease and Alzheimer's.

 Tea Time for health

 Taking time to think about how you are mentally and physically working to improve your heath is the most loving thing you can do for yourself and those you love.
 Make this special time part of your life routine and see how much better you feel.